 Another method is called the daily rate method.
 Your lawyer will determine the daily rate, or cost, of your injuries.
 Then, they’ll multiple this by how long your recovery process will take.
 Your lawyer will calculate your daily cost of injuries as accurately as possible.
 This number may be contested by the insurance company, but we’ll carefully review the costs of your injuries to get an accurate daily number.

 When we have calculated your compensation amount, then we’ll begin to fight for you to recover it.
-While the other side may try to contest your claim or try to get you to settle for less than what you’re owed, your Philadelphia car accident lawyer from Shrager & Sachs will be in your corner the entire time.
+While the other side may try to contest your claim or try to get you to settle for less than what you’re owed, your car accident lawyer from Shrager & Sachs will be in your corner the entire time.
+Our lawyers know the factors that can affect claims and how to build a strong case.
 We’ll make sure your best interests are put first so you have the best chance of getting compensation.

 As we review your economic and noneconomic losses, we’ll also keep the state’s insurance laws in mind and how they could potentially affect your case.
 Let’s go over how insurance law works in Pennsylvania.